Active validation rules in the target org are a frequent cause of

 One of the ways you can avoid these types of error is to disable the validation rules, triggers and flows before you run the deployment.
 Gearset can help you do that without the need to navigate away to your org.

-Choose which rules and triggers you want to disable and then deploy your chosen items just like a normal metadata deployment.
 (Note: these will not include manage package metadata triggers or validation rules.)

 Rollback is usually a Teams feature, but this special type of deployment can be rolled back by anyone with a Starter, Teams, or Enterprise license.